What We Need From You

 Cranial Helmets

-- Slice thickness of 1 mm or less.
+- CT scan of the head and neck must be taken with a slice thickness of 1 mm or less.

 - Scan must fully capture the area of interest and surrounding anatomy.

-- If the scan is more than 30 days old, or if there are noticeable changes in head shape, re-scanning is required.
+- If the CT scan is more than 30 days old, or if there are noticeable changes in head shape, alternate imaging or additional measurements may be required.

 - Scan must fully capture the region of interest and surrounding anatomy.

-- If applicable, scan with jaw open at a 1 cm gap (use a non-radio-opaque aid if needed).
+- If applicable, CT scan of the entire head and neck (jaw open with a 1 cm gap, use a non-radio-opaque aid if needed).

 Metal Artifact Reduction (MAR)

 Metallic artifacts can significantly impact the accuracy of planning, design, and fitment of surgical guides and anatomical models.
-In cases involving metallic hardware — such as plates, screws, or dental restorations — please reconstruct the scan using your scanner's Metal Artifact Reduction algorithm (iMAR / O-MAR / SEMAR / CLIMAR or equivalent) and provide both the original and MAR-corrected DICOM series.
+In cases with metallic hardware (e.g., plates/screws/dental restorations), please reconstruct the CT scan using the scanner's Metal Artifact Reduction (MAR) algorithm (iMAR / O-MAR / SEMAR / CLIMAR or equivalent) and provide both the original and MAR-corrected DICOM series.
+Let us know if you need any further information!

 Not sure what you need?